saf-dmitry/taskpaper-mode/README.md

 - `M-RET`: Create a new task with the same level as the item under cursor (`taskpaper-new-task-same-level`).

-The following commands reformat the current item.
+The following commands change the type of the current item.

 - `C-c C-f p`: Format item under cursor as project (`taskpaper-item-format-as-project`).